Serving Preschool Through 8th Grade in the San Francisco East Bay Since 1962

 • Q: My child is working above grade level in certain areas.
 How will he be challenged at Seven Hills?

 We have a number of students working above grade level in specific areas.
-Because of a healthy teacher:student ratio, a stimulating open-ended curriculum, and experienced teachers, our students are engaged and appropriately challenged within their classroom.
+Because of a healthy teacher-to-student ratio, a stimulating open-ended curriculum, and experienced teachers, our students are engaged and appropriately challenged within their classroom.
 A majority of our 5th to 8th grade students qualify and participate in the Johns Hopkins University Center for Talented Youth Program, a national benchmark for high achievement.

 • Q: What is class size?